SyncfusionExamples/WPF-GridControl-ToolTip/README.md

 ### Customize the ToolTip

 The tooltip appearance can be customized by defining DataTemplate.
-The DataTemplate can be assigned to the GridStyleInfo.ToolTipTemplateKey or GridStyleInfo.ToolTipTemplate property.
+The DataTemplate can be assigned to the [GridStyleInfo.ToolTipTemplateKey](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Controls.Grid.GridStyleInfo.html#Syncfusion_Windows_Controls_Grid_GridStyleInfo_TooltipTemplateKey) or [GridStyleInfo.ToolTipTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Controls.Grid.GridStyleInfo.html#Syncfusion_Windows_Controls_Grid_GridStyleInfo_TooltipTemplate) property.
 If you are using tooltipTemplate1 then you need to assign template to its corresponding template key property namely GridStyleInfo.ToolTipTemplate or GridStyleInfo.ToolTipTemplateKey.

-GridStyleInfo which holds cell information is the DataContext for data template of ToolTip.
+[GridStyleInfo](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Controls.Grid.GridStyleInfo.html) which holds cell information is the DataContext for data template of ToolTip.

+#### Using ToolTipTemplateKey

-#### XAML
+##### XAML

 ``` xml
 <Window.Resources>